JohnnyLdeAlba/JohnnyLdeAlba/README.md

 ## I Know React and web3!

-- [MyIPC.io](https://myipc.io/) A web based dApp that decodes playable video game characters from the Ethereum blockchain and stores them on to a local database.
+- [MyIPC.io](https://myipc.io/) A React based dApp that decodes game characters from the Ethereum blockchain.
 - [Ecco the Dolphin Online](https://eccothedolphin.online/) A website built in React and Typescript that has an image gallery and articles.

 ## My Greatest Programming Achievement